1909 – Three Founding Members, Three Fancied and Three Phantasmagoric Ones

 The football tournament at the Roubaix exposition is sometimes, quite preposterously,

-that neighbours Belgium (Roubaix is very close to the border) and Spain were
+France's neighbours Belgium (Roubaix is very close to the border) and Spain, both

 Note that the claim in the relevant